About The Fellowship

 The Bill & Melinda Gates Foundation (Gates Foundation) established a program with the Hertz Foundation known as the “Hertz Fellowships in Global Health and Development”.
 This special fellowship provides not only the core Hertz Fellowship support (tuition & stipend for up to five years of doctoral study), but also provides recipients with an exciting internship opportunity—two successive summers in the Gates Foundation’s global health or global development programs.

-This fellowship program began in the summer of 2017 and the Hertz leadership is very proud that Hertz Fellows, Rebecca Carlson and Alyssa Ferris, were chosen as the first recipients.
+This fellowship program began in the summer of 2017 and the Hertz leadership is very proud that Hertz Fellows, Rebecca Carlson and Alex Ferris, both bioengineers, were chosen as the first recipients.
+In the summer of 2018, the program expanded, with six new fellows starting their internships at the Gates Foundation.
 Initially open only to new Hertz Fellowship awardees, the program is now open to all Hertz Fellows as long as they will return to graduate school AFTER the last summer of their internship at the Bill & Melinda Gates Foundation.
 Though it is highly preferable successful candidates make a commitment to the internship for two successive summers, those interested in one summer will be considered.
 Internships will begin the summer immediately following selection.
 Applications from In-School Fellows can be submitted between December and March.
-All inquiries and interest in the Bill & Melinda Gates Foundation internship program should be directed to the Robbee Baker Kosak, Hertz Foundation President: email@example.com
+All inquiries and interest in the Bill & Melinda Gates Foundation internship program should be directed to the Robbee Baker Kosak, Hertz Foundation President: firstname.lastname@example.org

-For more from our President, check out her blog post.
+For more from our President, check out her blog post introducing the program, or the press release announcing the 2018 cohort of fellows.

 About the Bill & Melinda Gates Foundation Internship: